drylikov/ceph_check_plugin/README.md

-ceph-check-plugin
+Ceph-check-plugin
 =================

-ceph check plugin (for nagios, shiken etc)
+Ceph check plugin (for nagios, shiken etc.).

 in nagios-plugin, the check-plugin should be put under the {nagios path}/libexec/ , it's same as the NRPE.